pnchot/pnchot/README.md

 - 👋 Hi, I’m Denis
-- 👀 I’m possionate in Robotics
+- 👀 I’m passionate about Robotics
-- 🌱 I’m currently doing my Ph.D in mobile robotics
+- 🌱 I’m currently doing my Ph.D in mobile Robotics
 - 💞️ I’m looking to collaborate on robotic projects
-- 📫 reach me pnchot@yahoo.fr
+- 📫 reach me at pnchot@yahoo.fr

 <!---
 pnchot/pnchot is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.